embedded-office/canopen-stack/docs/docs/usecase/control.md

   CO_NODE demo;   /* create the node instance 'demo' */
 ```

-The service functions starting with `CONode…()` are provided for initializing and controlling the node specific aspects.
-These service functions are requesting the corresponding node pointer as first argument.
+The service functions starting with `CONode…()` are provided for initializing and controlling the node-specific aspects.
+These service functions are requesting the corresponding node pointer as the first argument.

 For example reading the internal error state of the CANopen Node: